bhurwitz33/be487-fall-2023/exercises/05_getting_data/05_01-ncbi-sra.md

 ## Accessing the original archived data

-The [sequencing dataset (from Okie *et al.* 2020) adapted for this workshop](https://doi.org/10.5281/zenodo.4285900) was obtained from the [NCBI Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra), which is a large (~27 petabasepairs/2.7 x 10^16 basepairs as of April 2019) repository for next-generation sequence data.
+The [sequencing dataset (from Okie *et al.* 2020) adapted for this class](https://doi.org/10.5281/zenodo.4285900) was obtained from the [NCBI Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra), which is a large (~27 petabasepairs/2.7 x 10^16 basepairs as of April 2019) repository for next-generation sequence data.
 Like many NCBI databases, it is complex, and mastering its use is greater than the scope of this lesson.
 The papers will often have a direct link (perhaps in the supplemental information) to where the SRA dataset can be found.
 We are only using a small part of the Okie *et al.* 2020 dataset, so a direct link cannot be found.

 ## Using the SRA Run Selector

-See the figures below to determine how data accession is provided within the original paper.
+See the figures below to determine how the authors show the data accession within the original paper.

-The next image shows the study's title, "_Genomic adaptations in information processing underpin trophic strategy in a whole-ecosystem nutrient enrichment experiment_", as well as the authors.
+This image shows the study's title, "_Genomic adaptations in information processing underpin trophic strategy in a whole-ecosystem nutrient enrichment experiment_", as well as the authors.

 <img style='border:1px solid #000000' src="../fig/01-03-01.png" width="800" alt="Screenshot of the cover page of the article named: Genomic adaptations in information processing underpin trophic strategy in a whole-ecosystem nutrient enrichment experiment"/>